release-it/release-it/docs/ci.md

 ```

 This will create/update the `.npmrc` file and add the token there.
 Ideally you should either `.gitignore` this file,
-otherwise you will end up committing it to your repo if you are using release-it's git options.
+otherwise you might end up committing it to your repo if you are using release-it's `git` options.

 Since release-it executes `npm whoami` as a [prerequisite check](./npm.md#prerequisite-checks), which does not seem to
 respect the `.npmrc` file, the `--npm.skipChecks` argument can be used.